 Total House reflects the massive increase in car ownership in the post-Word War II period and the infrastructure developed to accommodate the large numbers of cars in the City of Melbourne.
 The construction of off-street car parking facilities became essential to the economic well-being and growth of the Central Business District to relieve congestion and provide access for shoppers and businessmen.
 (Criterion A)

 Total House is a landmark of post-World War II modernist design and is one of the earliest and best expressions of Brutalist architecture in Victoria.
 Brutalism incorporated ideas of the integrity of expression of materials, structure and function.
 Total House reflects these ideals in differentiating the functional parts of the building and the ‘honest’ display of its materials and structure.
 Total House is also an outstanding example of Japanese influence on architecture in Victoria in the post-war period.
-Until then local architects had been inspired largely by the buildings of Europe and the United States, but the innovative Brutalist concrete architecture of post-war Japan was widely admired and published in the west, and inspired the project architect for Total House, Bernard Joyce, visit Japan in 1962 to research its architecture and landscapes.
+Until then local architects had been inspired largely by the buildings of Europe and the United States, but the innovative Brutalist concrete architecture of post-war Japan was widely admired and published in the west, and inspired Australian architects to visit Japan at this time to research its architecture and landscapes.
 (Criterion D)

 Total House is also significant for the following reasons, but not at the State level: